phdosilva/100_days_of_python/README.md

 - Manipulated classes and objects;
 - Re implemented a coffee machine using ready-made classes;
 - Equivalent to day 16, at the course;

+### Day 4
+- Created my own Class in Python
+- Added Methods to a Class
+- Equivalent to day 17, at the course;